fabaff/pubnubsub-handler/README.md

 # pubnubsub-handler
-Handles the PubNub subscriptions between PubNub and Home-Assistant for the Wink component
+Handles the PubNub subscriptions between PubNub and Home Assistant for the Wink component